Lucas-Froguel/devgrid/README.md

 # The endpoints

 The endpoints are located at `http://localhost:8000/api/v1/add_cities/` and `http://localhost:8000/api/v1/get_cities/`.
 For convenience, we add two working codes that use curl to make the requests.
-The first one contains the list of ids form the given pdf.
+The first one contains the list of ids from the given pdf.
 ```bash
 curl --location 'http://localhost:8000/api/v1/add_cities/' \